 How are asylum applications by people from safe countries dealt with?

-The number of asylum applications by people from 'safe countries of origin' is increasing, especially by people from the Western Balkan countries.
-Asylum seekers from safe countries have to be housed in reception centres, where places are scarce.
-Dealing with their applications also puts extra pressure on the asylum system and results in high costs.
+The number of asylum applications submitted by people from 'safe countries of origin' is high.
+Dealing with these applications puts extra pressure on the asylum system and results in high costs.
 So these applications need to be dealt with as efficiently as possible.

 Fast-tracking applications from safe countries of origin

-If an asylum seeker is from a country on the list of safe countries of origin, their application is dealt with more quickly, because the asylum seeker has very little chance of being granted a residence permit.
-A decision on their application will be taken within a week.
-The asylum seeker must demonstrate that they are in need of international protection.
+If an asylum seeker is from a country on the list of safe countries of origin, their application is dealt with more quickly, because they have little chance of being granted a residence permit.